theorgcom/org-challenge/README.md

 #### 5. Submit your work

-Remove the `./node_modules` and `./build` files if present and send the project as a zip file or make a public repository oin github and invite us as contributors.
+Remove the `./node_modules` and `./build` files if present and send the project as a zip file or make a public repository on github and invite us as contributors.

 ## Any questions or problems